Link Search Menu Expand Document Documentation Menu

 <subpipeline> Required A list of commands applied to the search results produced by the commands that precede the appendpipe command.

-Example 1: Append rows from a total count to existing search results
+Example 1: Appending a total row to aggregated results

 The query returns the following results: